redis/redis-doc/topics/replication.md

 to understand, for a given history (replication ID) who holds the most updated data set.

-For instance if two instances A and B have the same replication ID, but one with offset 1000 and one with offset 1023, it means that the first lacks certain commands applied to the data set.
+For instance, if two instances A and B have the same replication ID, but one with offset 1000 and one with offset 1023, it means that the first lacks certain commands applied to the data set.
 It also means that A, by applying just a few commands, may reach exactly the same state of B.